bonitasoft/bonita-doc/md/set-up-continuous-integration.md

 All example scripts given on this page are compatible with Unix-like operating systems.

 1. Prepare Bonita Studio on the CI server: Bonita Studio includes a BonitaStudioBuilder script to build processes in a CI environment.
 Install Bonita Studio as follows:
   1. Download the OS-independent package (zip) from the Customer Portal.
 For example use BonitaSubscription-7.6.3.zip for version 7.6.3\.
-You must have the same version of Bonita Studio for the shared repository and the CI server.
+You must have the same version of Bonita Studio for the shared project and the CI server.
   2. Extract the package to a permanent location on the CI server: `$> unzip -d /path/to/BonitaStudio BonitaStudioSubscription-7.6.3.zip`
   3. Install your license (a license must have been requested for CI server): `$> cp license.lic /path/to/BonitaStudio/BonitaStudioSubscription-7.6.3/lic_folder/`